Part Time Distance Learning27 mo

 Full Time 1yr

 This course is suitable for graduates wishing to build a professional career in Quality and Business Improvement, as well as experienced professionals who want to develop knowledge, understanding and business management and skills in Quality and Business Improvement.
 It will lead to an advanced qualification that will support your practical industry knowledge and experience.

-This programme is taught full-time over one year, part-time over three years, part-time through distance learning and is also available as a Postgraduate Certificate and a Postgraduate Diploma.
-For distance learning, applications received after 31 July will be considered for a 2018 start.
+This programme is taught full-time over one year and part-time through distance learning.
+For distance learning, applications received after 31 July will be considered for a 2019 start.

 Find out more about this course, our facilities and generous scholarships by attending one of our regular open evenings where you can meet teaching staff and current students.
 Alternatively, join our next online SQM information session.

 You will be introduced to a broad range of current theory and best practices covering operational, functional and strategic quality management.
 Critical thinking and self-directed study are important aspects of working at postgraduate level and the programme includes practical ways to deepen existing skills, which can be applied in both academic and business settings.

 The course provides you with a deep understanding of quality and its role in the organisation together with techniques to enable you to make a significant contribution to an organisation’s strategic vision for success.
 It will also help you in the effective implementation of policies to achieve customer focus and continuous improvement.
 You will be working with academically qualified and enthusiastic staff with research and consultancy experience and links with industry.

 If you are studying by distance learning resources for the course are available via the university’s intranet online learning system – you will need a fast, reliable Internet connection.
 To facilitate your study, you will be able to join in web-based interactive sessions with lecturers and other students and our University Library has extensive online resources that can be accessed via the internet at any time.